FDorj/FDorj/README.md

 ### 💻 Tech Skills
 While I have foundational knowledge in several programming languages, here are the areas I am actively exploring:
 - **Python**: Currently deepening my expertise, particularly in libraries useful for data analysis and machine learning, such as Pandas, NumPy, and scikit-learn.
-- **C, Java, SQL**: Basic proficiency, providing a strong base for further technical development.
+- **C, Java**: Basic proficiency, providing a strong base for further technical development.

 ### 🌐 Interests
 - **AI and Data Science**: Keen on exploring how Python can be leveraged in AI to develop innovative solutions and tools.